alpaBuddhabhatti/CloudBrew2022/README.md

 2. Set up repo using  - https://github.com/alpaBuddhabhatti/CloudBrew2022/
 3. Sep up Key Vault secrets for Soueces such as Azure Blob storeage, Azure SQL DB etc
 4. Access policy for your ADF.
+5. ADF needs to have Data Contributor access for Your Azure Storage Account